Sawyers: Cello Concerto (2010), I

 Following her stunning recital debut at Carnegie's Weill Hall, The Strad hailed Maja Bogdanovic for “an outstanding performance of exceptional tonal beauty and great maturity of interpretation."
 Since then, she has taken her place among today’s foremost cellists.

-In the U.S., Ms. Bogdanovic will make her debut at the Grand Teton Music Festival this summer, playing Saint-Saëns Cello Concerto No. 1 under the baton of Festival Guest Conductor Cristian Macelaru.
+In the U.S., Ms. Bogdanovic made her debut at the 2017 Grand Teton Music Festival, playing Saint-Saëns Cello Concerto No. 1 under the baton of guest conductor Cristian Macelaru.
 She has also performed with the Spokane Symphony (Elgar Concerto) and twice with the Lubbock Symphony (Shostakovich Concerto No. 1 and Dvorák Concerto).
-This fall she will bring the Dvorák to California for her debut with the Bakersfield Symphony.
+This fall she will bring the Dvorák Concerto to California for her debut with the Bakersfield Symphony.

-An avid chamber musician, Maja Bogdanovic will return to the Kuhmo Festival in Finland this summer, and will also perform at the Stift International Chamber Music Festival in The Netherlands.
-Her appearance at many of the world’s leading venues and festivals include the Amphithéâtre Sorbonne, Amsterdamse Cello Biënnale, Festival de Radio France et Montpellier, Folles Journées/Nantes, Giverny Festival, Muziekgebouw/Amsterdam, Palais des Congrès/Nantes, Prinzregententheater/Munich, Salle Gaveau and Salle Pleyel/Paris, Tonhalle Düsseldorf, and the Zeist Festival in Holland.
+An avid chamber musician, Maja Bogdanovic returned to the Kuhmo Festival in Finland this summer, and also performed at the Stift International Chamber Music Festival in The Netherlands.
+Her appearances at many of the world’s leading venues and festivals include the Amphithéâtre Sorbonne, Amsterdamse Cello Biënnale, Festival de Radio France et Montpellier, Folles Journées/Nantes, Giverny Festival, Muziekgebouw/Amsterdam, Palais des Congrès/Nantes, Prinzregententheater/Munich, Salle Gaveau and Salle Pleyel/Paris, Tonhalle Düsseldorf, and the Zeist Festival in Holland.
 She concertizes regularly in Europe with pianists Maria Belousova and Nino Gvetadze, and violinists Frederieke Saeijs and Namanja Radulovic.

 Continuing her activities as a recording artist, Ms. Bogdanovic has produced several internationally-released CDs for the French label Lyrinx, as well as a Nimbus label recording of Philip Sawyers’s Concerto for Cello and Orchestra, dedicated to her by the composer.